- Obtaining an Order for Support

 Enforcement of Child Support Orders

 If the other parent fails to pay court-ordered child support, you have several options available.
-First, you must decide if you want to proceed on your own, hire an attorney, or engage the services of the Department of Child Support Services (DCSS).
+First, you must decide if you want to proceed on your own, hire an attorney, or engage the services of the Department of Child Support Services (DCSS) - external link.
 DCSS is available to assist both self-represented and represented parties.

 If you would like help preparing the necessary forms and getting information on how to enforce your orders, you can visit the Self-Help Center at the William R. Ridgeway Family Relations Courthouse.